sunitasen/Bibli/README.md

 These was just a demo, Bibli can do much more!

-                >made for the love of Quora :heart:
+                >made for the love of Quora :heart_eyes: